How can we help you?

 If you have cosmetic concerns and would like to learn more about our options, please call our Northborough dental office so we can arrange a convenient consultation.

-When you have an emergency, the last thing you need is to wonder how and where you are going to get the relief you need.
+When you have a dental emergency, the last thing you need is to wonder how and where you are going to get the relief you need.

 At Northborough Family Dental, we always leave enough time in our schedule to see patients of record on an emergency basis.
 If you have a sports injury or a tooth is knocked out in an accident, time is of the essence because we have only hours to try to replace the tooth successfully.